 Australia Awards Scholarships

 Australia Awards aims to further develop the skills and expertise of Papua New Guineans so they can contribute to Papua New Guinea’s development.
-They are prestigious international awards offered by the Australian Government to Papua New Guinea’s existing and future leaders.
-Through study and research, recipients develop the skills and knowledge to drive change, influence Papua New Guinea’s development and build enduring people-to-people links with Australia.
+They are prestigious awards offered by the Australian Government to Papua New Guinea’s existing and future leaders.
+Through study and research, recipients develop the knowledge and skills to drive change, influence Papua New Guinea’s development and build enduring people-to-people links with Australia.

 "I believe that it is very important that our country has qualified, specialist Papua New Guineans, who can make informed decisions on how best to utilise modern technology to deliver effective healthcare to those who need it most.
 I plan to use the new skills and knowledge that I will gain from my Master’s program to pioneer E-healthcare in Papua New Guinea. "